rpallai/flatpak-pt/README.md

-Flatpak builder manifest for Cisco Packet Tracer
+Flatpak-builder manifest for Cisco Packet Tracer
 ================================================
-based on Freedesktop runtime.
+Based on Freedesktop runtime.

-The Software License Agreement of Cisco Packet Tracer forbids the distribution of the software, that means, no one can supply the full package but the manifest file for flatpak building.
-It's easy, just follow the steps below.
+The Software License Agreement of Cisco Packet Tracer forbids the third party distribution of the software.
+Which means that public flatpak repositories cannot provide this app for you.
+But don't worry, this repo helps you to build the flatpak package for yourself from scratch.
+Flatpak-building is a distro-independent and simple process, just follow the steps below.

+Let's do it!

 ## Clone this repo
 `$ git clone https://github.com/rpallai/flatpak-pt.git`